Skip to content

 Yellow-billed_pintail__2

 The yellow-billed pintail is a species of dabbling duck found in South America.
 It belongs to the genus Anas, which includes many other species of ducks.
-There are three different subspecies of the yellow-billed pintail, each of which is slightly different from the others.
+The yellow-billed pintail has three different subspecies, each slightly different from the others.

 The most common subspecies is Anas georgica, which is found in the coastal regions of Peru, Chile, and Argentina.